onsip/sipjs.com/content/api.md

 # Overview

-This describes the resources that make up OnSIP's official SIP WebRTC Library - SIP.js.
+This describes the resources that make up the SIP WebRTC Library created by OnSIP - SIP.js.

 SIP.js is a simple to use JavaScript library which leverages latest developments in [SIP](http://tools.ietf.org/html/rfc3261) and [WebRTC](http://www.webrtc.org/) to provide a fully featured SIP endpoint in any website.
 With SIP.js any website can get Real Time Communications features using audio, video and more with just a few lines of code.